Policy: Policy 7-5-5: Institutional Student Fee Policy Date Adopted: Apr 10, 2009

 7. Proposals will be prioritized based upon need when Technology Fee funds are limited.

-1. Funds granted by the Technology Fee-iNtegrate must be used to directly to support the development and implementation of NSHE-wide student information, finance, and Human Resources applications.
-Funds may be used for the implementation of and support of the iNtegrate projects, including but not limited to support for functional and technical staff, technology costs, and costs for communication devices.
+1. Funds generated by the Technology Fee-iNtegrate must be used directly to support the development of a system wide information system.
+Funds may be used for the implementation of the iNtegrate Projects, including but not limited to support for functional and technical staff, technology costs, and costs for communication devices.
+Each institution shall report annually the funds generated and expenditures associated with the fee to the Board of Regents.
+Upon completion of the iNtegrate Project, the Board of Regents shall review the use of the Technology Fee – iNtegrate.

 Section 8: Files/Forms